h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Multivariate_Exam_Linear_Transformation_Examples.md

 Therefore, $\mathbf{X}_1 \sim \mathcal{N}\left(\begin{bmatrix} 2 \\ 1 \end{bmatrix}, \begin{bmatrix} 6 & 3 \\ 3 & 4 \end{bmatrix}\right)$.

+An important observation is that the covariance matrix of $\mathbf{X}_1$ is exactly the upper-left 2×2 submatrix of the original covariance matrix $\mathbf{C}_X$.
+This is a general property of component extraction from multivariate normal distributions.

 #### Part b: Finding the distribution of $\mathbf{Y}$

 Similarly, we can express $\mathbf{Y}$ as a linear transformation of $\mathbf{X}$ using a matrix $\mathbf{A}_2$: